top of page

 There’s no expectation to move quickly in therapy.

 This is a space where you can take the time to think, reflect, and understand things more clearly.
-I tend to notice patterns quickly, but we take the time to work through them in a way that feels steady and manageable.

 Many clients spend a long time managing things on their own before reaching out.